 Some tips on getting the most from this:

-- During the last 10 seconds of each set, if you are not still doing pull-ups jump up to try and get one more out (even if you feel exhausted you probably still have one more in you!)
+- During the last 10 seconds of each set, if you are not still doing pull-ups jump up to try and get one more out, controlling the movement downwards – this is called a cheat rep.

 - To make it harder or easier alter how far you allow your body to drop down, if you do a longer range motion you will feel a more wider range of muscles working.